dicksontan/Brat_annotation_tool/README.md

 ### Requirements-Packages

 I have highlighted the more important packages in the requirements.txt file.
 Notably, you will have to use python 3.6 if you want to run spacey.
+You will also need to download the ner packages, which can be referenced [here](https://allenai.github.io/scispacy/)

 ---